-Our department awards both the M.A. and Ph.D. in Anatomy & Neurobiology.
-Doctoral students also have the option of receiving specialized training in Biomedical Instruction (our “Vesalius Program”), or combining their degree with a Ph.D. in Biomedical Neuroscience (by selecting the Neurobiology Track).
+Our department awards both the M.S. and Ph.D. in Anatomy & Neurobiology.
+Doctoral students also have the option of receiving specialized training in Biomedical Instruction (our “Vesalius Program”).
 Students who are pursuing a combined M.D./Ph.D. degree are also encouraged to complete their doctoral work in our department.
 In addition to training graduate students, our department is responsible for teaching a number of courses in the Medical, Dental and Graduate school that provide unique teaching opportunities for our students.

 We offer a wide range of courses for graduate students in Systems, Cognitive, and Developmental Neuroscience, the Anatomical Sciences, Neuroimaging, and Teaching Methods.
 In addition, our students have opportunities to assist or teach in the 1st year Medical and Dental School courses in Gross Anatomy, Microscopic Anatomy, and Neuroscience.
 Our department also co-sponsors the Program in Behavioral Medicine, Mental Health Counseling, the Program in Bioimaging, Biomedical Forensics, Forensic Anthropology.
 These programs include a variety of state-of-the art courses – all of which are available to our students.